-The consequences would be absolutely disastrous and your business might never recover from the damage that is done.
+[23:19] No, of course you wouldn't.
+The consequences would be absolutely disastrous and you and your business might never, ever recover from the damage that is done.

+So, as you would protect your business, you must protect the church.
 That's what this is all about.
 The truth must divide us from lies and those that preach them.

-Receiving the deceivers into your house, your church, that is about giving that person approval and authority.
-And we need to think carefully about our actions so that we don't unintentionally, perhaps, give approval or authority to a deceiver.
+Receiving these deceivers into your house, your church, that is about giving that person approval and authority.
+And we need to think carefully about our actions so that we don't unintentionally perhaps give approval or authority to a deceiver.

-We cannot receive them in any way.
-Or else people might listen to what they're saying.
-People might think, well, if they don't have a problem with that, then obviously their teaching can't be all that bad.
+We cannot receive them in any way or else people might listen to what they are saying.
+People might think, well, if they don't have a problem with them and their teaching, then their teaching can't obviously be that bad.

-So then we need to take care when inviting folks to speak in the church.
-Say, for example, in the ladies' fellowship.
-We need to take great care at release the word when recommending books for our students to read.
+So then, we need to take great care when inviting folks to speak in the church.
+Say, for example, in the ladies' fellowship or in the guild or the men's meetings that we have.